truenas/middleware/docs/userguide/freenas_system.rst

 Highlight an entry to view its configuration buttons.
 The following configuration buttons are available:

+* **Delete:** used to delete the highlighted entry, which also removes that entry from the boot menu.
+Since you can not delete an entry that has been activated, this button will not appear for the active boot environment.
+If you need to delete an entry that  is currently activated, first activate another entry, which will clear the
+  *On reboot* field of the currently activated entry.
+Note that this button will not be displayed for the "default" boot environment as this entry is needed in order to return the system to the original installation state.

 * **Rename:** used to change the name of the boot environment.

 * **Activate:** will only appear on entries which are not currently set to "Active".
 Changes the selected entry to the default boot entry on next boot.
 Its